aholachek/animate-css-grid/README.md

 ![demo of animate-css-grid in action](./demo/grid.gif)

 This small script makes it super easy to make sure your CSS grid transitions gracefully from one state to another.
-When the grid container, or one of its immediate children, is updated via the addition or removal of a class, the grid will smoothly transition its children to their new positions and sizes.
+When the grid container, or one of its direct children, is updated via the addition or removal of a class, the grid will smoothly transition  to its new configuration.

 [Example on Codepen](https://codepen.io/aholachek/pen/VXjOPB)

 ## How to use it

-Just call the `wrapGrid` method on your grid container.
+Just call the `wrapGrid` method on your grid container, and optionally provide a config object as a second argument.

-The optional config object allows you to control duration, staggering, and easing.

 ES6 Module: